ritisharma99/cardiac_bioenergetics/README.md

  - directory containing the fortran 90 program routine that uses opencmiss libraries to simulate mitochondrial OXHPOS and diffusion of metabolites in a cross section of a cell.

  MESH/:
- - filenames containing .1.node/ele/face : trinagle generated mesh files of a 2D cross section from SBM derived rat ventricular myocyte
+ - filenames containing 2COMP.1.node/ele/face : trinagle generated mesh files of a 2D cross section from TEM derived rat ventricular myocyte

  **FLIE INFORMATION**
 ----------------------
  The parent directory containins all the necessary inputs (other than mesh files) that are required for the simulations
- 1. inputs.txt containts the diffusvity values and intial micromolar concentrations of the metabolites simulated in the model.
+ 1. inputs.txt contains the diffusvity values and intial micromolar concentrations of the metabolites simulated in the model.
  2. Mitochondria_control.cellml (for control mitochondria) and Mitochondria_diabetes.cellml (diabetic mitochondria)
     contains the ODEs describing mitochondrial OXPHOS reactions (solved alongwith the PDEs using strang splitting).
  3. Myofibril.cellml contains the ODEs describing myofibrilar reactions (solved alongwith the PDEs using strang splitting).